Demystifying Network Foundation Models: Manifold dimensionality

 Intrinsic Dimension (ID) calculation is a common technique~\cite{5233815,10.5555/3666122.3668352} for evaluation of the effective degrees of freedom in the embedding space and efficiency of its usage.
 By comparing the intrinsic dimensions of the embedding space produced by different models on the same datasets, we can evaluate to what extent the models are able to capture the hidden context presented in the data.
 We used the TwoNN estimator~\cite{facco2017estimating} to calculate the ID of the embeddings produced by our models on all datasets.
 The results are presented in \autoref{tab:manifold_dimension}.

-\textbf{Models' manifold ID is stable between datasets and similar between models} Most of the models express similar manifold IDs between different datasets (except CIC-APT-IIoT24), indicating that the datasets contain approximately a similar amount of information extractable by the models, including both controlled (collected in the artificially established environment) and real-world datasets, and all models (except ET-BERT) are able to extract approximately the same amount of information from these datasets.
+\textbf{Models' manifold ID is stable between datasets and similar between models.} Most of the models have similar manifold IDs between different datasets (except CIC-APT-IIoT24), indicating that the datasets contain approximately similar amounts of information extractable by the models, irrespective of whether the dataset is synthetic (collected in a controlled environment) or realistic (collected in a real-world production network).
+Also, all models (except ET-BERT) are able to extract approximately the same amount of information from these datasets.

-\textbf{ET-BERT manifold ID represents the architectural choice.} ET-BERT demonstrates much higher manifold ID values compared to all other models, which could be explained by the architectural choice of selecting only the payload for the embeddings computation.
-As the payload is often encrypted and therefore theoretically contains a uniformly distributed set of all possible input tokens, the model needs a much higher number of intrinsic dimensions to fully express the data.
+\textbf{ET-BERT manifold ID represents an architectural choice.} ET-BERT demonstrates much higher manifold ID values compared to all other models.
+This observation can be explained by the model's architectural choice of selecting only the payload for the embeddings computation.
+Since the payload is often encrypted and contains therefore in theory a uniformly distributed set of all possible input tokens, the model needs a much higher number of intrinsic dimensions to fully express the data.